rondagdag/audience-survey/README.md

 ### Data Storage

 Currently uses in-memory storage (resets on server restart).
+Uploaded images are saved to `data/uploads/` directory with timestamps and preserved for reference.

 For production:

 1. Replace `lib/data-store.ts` with database integration (MongoDB, PostgreSQL, etc.)
 2. Update API routes to use the new data layer
 3. Maintain the same interface for minimal code changes
+4. Consider cloud storage (Azure Blob Storage, AWS S3) for uploaded images

 ## 🤝 Contributing